Literary and Debating Society (University of Galway): History

-During the 1960s, tensions began to develop between the Society and the College authorities.
-In 1960, a debate on the motion "That the death-knell of Sinn Féin has sounded", due to be chaired by Owen Sheehy-Skeffington, was banned by the College authorities, leading to questions in Dáil Éireann.
-In 1964, during the Auditorship of Michael J. O’Connor, the Society was suspended from the College following an incident involving a poster.
-The Lit & Deb found refuge during this suspension with the Dominican Nuns at Taylor’s Hill, and held several debates in the Rosary Hall of their school there, including a Scots-Irish debate on the motion: "that bingo is a boil on the face of our modern society."
+During the 1960s, tensions began to develop between the society and the college authorities.
+In 1960, a debate on the motion "That the death-knell of Sinn Féin has sounded", due to be chaired by Owen Sheehy-Skeffington, was banned by the college authorities, leading to questions in Dáil Éireann.
+In 1964, during the auditorship of Michael J. O’Connor, the society was suspended from the college following an incident involving a poster.
+The Lit & Deb found refuge during this suspension with the Dominican Nuns at Taylor's Hill, and held several debates in the Rosary Hall of their school there.

-The Society soon returned to the College and resumed its meetings in the Greek Hall.
-The Auditor's chain of office was introduced in 1965, under the Auditorship of Michael D. Higgins.
+The society soon returned to the college and resumed its meetings in the Greek Hall.
+The auditor's chain of office was introduced in 1965, under the auditorship of Michael D. Higgins.

-World records

-In 1985, under the auditorship of Micheál Ó Sé, the society held a marathon debate which broke the World Record for the longest continuous debate ever held; the debate, on the motion "that Ireland is Green" lasted 153 hours and 20 minutes.
-The Society lost this title some years later, but regained it in the late 1980s with a debate on "that this House would go through the motions", and again in February 1995, with a 28-day-long debate on the motion "that this House has all the time in the world."